 Bishir, Catherine W. " 'A Strong Force of Ladies:' Women, Politics, and Confederate Memorial Associations in Nineteenth-Century Raleigh."
 North Carolina Historical Review 77, no. 4 (October 2000).
 CR970 N87hi v.
 77

-Although not directly concerned with the "Silent Sam" memorial, Bishir's article provides useful information about the push to memorialized the Civil War in North Carolina.
+Although not directly concerned with the "Silent Sam" memorial, Bishir's article provides useful information about the push to memorialize the Civil War in North Carolina.
 In particular, Bishir describes the role of women's organizations, such as the United Daughters of the Confederacy (major supporters of "Silent Sam"), in building memorials and monuments across the state.

 Bishir, Catherine W. "Building a Southern Past, 1885-1915."
 Southern Cultures Inaugural Issue (1993) Available online.